unrealwork/atsd-use-cases/USMortality/README.md

 ![Figure 1](Images/Figure1.png)

 In this article we will look at weekly death total statistics collected for over 100 U.S. cities for over 50 years.
-We will begin by walking through the Axibase's SQL query language capabilities to help make sense and digest all of this information on death in the United States.
-We will then look at incorporating population figures to calculate mortality rates for each individual city.
-As icing on the cake, we will explore additional datasets to see if there are any correlations between their behavior and that of our computed mortality rates.
+We will begin by introducing ourselves to the dataset.
+Next, we will walk through installing local configurations of the Axibase Time Series Database (ATSD) and Axibase Collector using Docker.
+We will then go through through the Axibase's SQL query language capabilities to help make sense and digest all of this information on death in the United States.
+Lastly, we will then look at incorporating population figures to calculate mortality rates for each individual city.

 ### Death Statistics for 122 U.S. Cities
 ----------------------------------------